Monty Python's Life of Brian: Plot

 The PFJ seeks to exploit Brian's celebrity status by having him minister to a thronging crowd of followers demanding miracle cures.
-Brian sneaks out the back, only to be captured by the Romans and is sentenced to crucifixion.
-In celebration of Passover, a crowd has assembled outside the palace of Pilate, who offers to pardon a prisoner of their choice.
-The crowd shouts out names containing the letter "r", mocking Pilate's rhotacistic speech impediment.
-Eventually, Judith appears in the crowd and calls for the release of Brian, which the crowd echoes, and Pilate agrees to "welease Bwian".
+Brian sneaks out the back, only to be captured by the Romans and sentenced to crucifixion.
+In celebration of Passover, a crowd has assembled outside the palace of Pilate, who offers to pardon a prisoner of their choice as a show of friendship between the Romans and the people of Judea.

+However, the crowd shouts out names containing the letter "r", to mock Pilate's speech impediment, and are further amused by his friend Biggus's lisp, which causes them to laugh uncontrollably.
+Eventually, Judith appears in the crowd, who frantically calls for the release of Brian, which the crowd (assuming it is another joke) parrots.
+Realising that one of the prisoners is really named Brian, Pilate agrees to "welease Bwian".

-His order is eventually relayed to the guards, but in a scene that parodies the climax of the film Spartacus, various crucified people all claim to be "Brian" so they can be freed and the wrong man is released.
-Other opportunities for a reprieve for Brian are denied as the PFJ and then Judith praise his martyrdom, while his mother expresses regret for having raised him.
-Hope is renewed when a crack suicide squad from the "Judean People's Front" charges and prompts the Roman soldiers to flee; however, the squad commits mass suicide as a form of political protest.
-Condemned to a slow and painful death, Brian finds his spirits lifted by his fellow sufferers, who cheerfully sing "Always Look on the Bright Side of Life."
+The guards eventually catch up to Brian, who is already on the cross.
+But in a scene that parodies the climax of the film Spartacus, various crucified people all claim to be Brian so they can be freed, and the wrong man is released.

+Brian is successively approached and then abandoned by the PFJ, who praise his martyrdom, the Judean People's Front, who commit mass suicide as a form of political protest, Judith, and his mother.
+As Brian sinks to despair, the convict beside him offers a cheerful song, which Brian and the other convicts join in with ("Always Look on the Bright Side of Life").